KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ## 🧩 Conclusion <a id="conclusion"></a>

-This project began as a fun and educational experiment, inspired by a similar idea I once saw, to better understand browser extensions, web automation, and content scripting.
-It was an opportunity to explore how web interfaces can be interacted with programmatically and how extensions can improve user experience through automation.
+**This project began as a fun and educational experiment**, inspired by a similar idea I once saw, to better understand **browser extensions**, **web automation**, and **content scripting**.
+It provided an opportunity to explore how web interfaces can be interacted with programmatically and how extensions can enhance user experiences through automation.

-That said, this tool was created strictly for educational and research purposes only.
-I do not encourage, support, or condone using this extension to bypass coursework or violate any academic integrity policy.
+That said, this tool was created **strictly for educational and research purposes only.** I do **not** encourage, support, or condone using this extension to bypass coursework or violate any **academic integrity** policy.

-SmartBook assignments are meant to help you learn by doing, not to test automation capabilities.
-I highly encourage everyone to maintain academic integrity, complete assignments honestly, and use projects like this one purely to learn development and ethical programming practices.
+**SmartBook assignments are designed to help you learn by doing**, not to test automation capabilities.
+I **highly encourage everyone** to maintain academic integrity, complete assignments honestly, and use projects like this one purely to **learn software development and ethical programming practices.**